slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 I would not consider taxes to be “punitive.”
 Taxes aren’t punishment.
-They are much more like a membership fee -->
+They are much more like a membership fee

+> *'When a Democrat is elected, buy gun and ammo stocks.
+When a Republican is elected, buy newspaper stocks.'*
+-->